-General and administrative expense consists primarily of compensation and other general corporate expenses.
-General and administrative expense increased to \$1.1 million from \$0.9 million for the three months ended September 30, 2005 and 2004, respectively and increased to \$3.3 million from \$2.9 million for the nine months ended September 30, 2005 and 2004, respectively.
-The increase was primarily due to increases in pre-commercialization and other personnel-related activities.
-We expect general and administrative expenses to increase over the next several years in connection with pre-commercialization and commercialization activities for our product candidates.
-The increase may fluctuate from period to period due to the timing and scope of these activities and the results of clinical trials and preclinical studies.
+General and administrative expenses consist primarily of compensation and other general corporate expenses.
+General and administrative expenses increased to \$2.0 million from \$1.0 million in the three months ended March 31, 2006 and 2005, respectively, primarily due to increases in non-cash stock related compensation costs associated with the adoption of SFAS 123R.
+We expect general and administrative expenses to increase over the next several years in connection with precommercialization and commercialization activities for our product candidates.
+The increase may fluctuate from period to period due to the timing and scope of these activities and the results of clinical trials and studies.